-Besides the general legal requirements on the promotion and/or advertising of pharmaceuticals and medical devices, online promotion and/or advertising are specifically regulated by the Interim Measures for the Administration of Internet Advertising and the Measures for the Administration of Internet Drug Information Services.
+Besides the general legal requirements on the promotion and/or advertising of pharmaceuticals and medical devices, online promotion and/or advertising are specifically regulated.
 Online advertisements for pharmaceuticals and medical devices are subject to the examination and approval of the relevant local authorities under the SAMR, and must indicate the approval number for the advertisement.
-The entity providing information on pharmaceuticals or medical devices via the internet to online users is subject to the Qualification for Internet Drug Information Services issued by the relevant PMPA.
+The entity providing information on pharmaceuticals or medical devices via the internet to online users is subject to the Qualification for Internet Drug Information Services issued by the relevant provincial MPA.